 This vegetarian one pan gnocchi alla vodka recipe is really easy and ready in about 20 minutes!
 It's simple, delicious, and comforting.

-Gnocchi with a vodka cream sauce seemed like a good idea.
-It’s my take on penne alla vodka… except with gnocchi (now that I type that it sounds totally obvious).
-Anyway, it’s tasty.
+Gnocchi with vodka sauce seemed like a good idea.
+It's like penne alla vodka... but with gnocchi.
+Can't go wrong with that!

 As with my other gnocchi recipes, this makes great leftovers.
 Perfect for work lunches.
 And it's the only way you'll get away with consuming vodka at work. 😉

 Have you tried any of my one pan gnocchi recipes?
 Will you try this one?
-Let me know in the comments below.
+Questions?
+Let me know in the comments below!

 One Pan Gnocchi alla Vodka